It’s one thing to read history, or look at a picture.

 Explore Harpers Ferry.
 Find the Harpers Ferry story that speaks to you.

-Your guide will meet you at the Park Visitor Center, located at 171 Shoreline Drive.
-They will direct you to several areas of interest of the park where you will exit the vehicle and walk.
-Your tour ends with a walk covering several blocks in the Lower Town.
-Once your Harpers Ferry Tour has concluded, you are free to explore on your own and visit the museums and Bookshop.
+Your certified guide will meet you at the Park Visitor Center, located at 171 Shoreline Drive.
+They will direct you to three areas of interest in the park where you will exit the vehicle and walk.
+Your tour concludes with a walk that covers several blocks in the Lower Town.
+Once your Harpers Ferry Tour has concluded, you are free to explore on your own and visit the museums and the Park Bookshop.

-This tour is for those interested in the industrial and waterpower history of Virginius Island-–including historic floods-–or for those who have taken the 2.5 hour standard tour and want to expand their Harpers Ferry knowledge.
-You’ll visit the ruins of factories and dwellings, and learn how the island—now consumed by nature-–was once a thriving industrial and residential tract.
-The Virginius Island tour is 2.5 hours in length over dirt paths and uneven terrain and approximately 2 miles round trip.
+This tour is for those interested in the industrial and waterpower history of Virginius Island — including historic floods — or for those who have taken the 2.5-hour standard tour and want to expand their knowledge of Harpers Ferry.
+You’ll visit the ruins of factories and dwellings, and learn how the island — now consumed by nature — was once a thriving industrial and residential tract.
+The Virginius Island tour is 2.5 hours in length over dirt paths and uneven terrain, and approximately 2 miles round trip.

-IMPORTANT: when completing your reservation form, please indicate Virginius Island in the Special Interests section.
-Call 304-535-6881 for more information.
+IMPORTANT: When completing your reservation form, please indicate Virginius Island in the Special Interests section.

 *Prices are subject to change without notice.